logo

 How often should I feed my newborn?

-Newborns should be fed every 2–3 hours, or whenever they show hunger cues like rooting or sucking on their hands.
+Newborns should be fed every 2–3 hours or when they show signs of hunger, like rooting or sucking on their hands.
 This ensures proper nutrition and hydration.

 How to soothe a fussy baby?